 - A short stay in a residential care setting may be best if your loved one has more complex needs or if care cannot be provided at home for a time.

-- For urgent or last minute support emergency respite care ensures there is no disruption to the care your loved one receives.
+- For urgent or last-minute support, emergency respite care ensures there is no disruption to the care your loved one receives.

 - If your loved one is living with a condition such as dementia or Parkinson’s and you are seeking someone with specific experience, specialist respite care will provide the reassurance and expertise needed.